Avian Terms Glossary

 Psittacin

-The colour pigment in almost all parrots.
-Psittacin is responsible for the red and yellow colour in parrots.
+Pigment responsible for red and yellow colour in most parrots.

 Punnett Square